affinidi/affinidi-cli/CONTRIBUTING.md

 ## Analytics & telemetry

-In order to send an analytics event, use the `sendEnabledEvent()` method:
+In order to send an analytics event, use the `eventsControllerSend()` method:

 ```ts
 import { analyticsService } from 'src/services/analytics'